hyprwm/hyprland-website/src/content/news/onModeration.md

-Although we came a very long way, my attempts to communicate on or resolve existing issues have failed time and time again, which is why I think the general narrative of the Hyprland community is wildly inaccurate: the feedback comes in the form of rants, and never a constructive, two sided process of communication.
+Although we came a very long way, my attempts to communicate on or resolve existing issues have failed time and time again, which is why I think the general narrative around the Hyprland community is wildly inaccurate: the feedback comes in the form of rants, and never a constructive, two sided process of communication.

 From the perspective of someone who actively engages with the community, I must